QubesOS/qubes-doc/developer/services/qrexec-socket-services.md

 ### Python server with socket activation

-Socket activation in systemd works by starting our program with the socket file already bound at a specific FD.
+Socket activation in systemd works by starting our program with the socket file already bound at a specific file descriptor.
 It's a simple mechanism based on a few environment variables, but the canonical way is to use the `sd_listen_fds()` function from systemd library (or, in our case, its Python version).

 Install the Python systemd library: